New draft law on English Devolution lands

 The UK Government has today published the ‘English Devolution and Community Empowerment Bill’ - a game-changing moment for local decision making across England.

-Culture, creativity and heritage are not included as standalone policy areas in the new Bill.
-Nevertheless, we know that our sectors contribute significantly to many of the policy areas that the Bill empowers regions to act within - for example health and wellbeing, economic development and adult education.
+Culture, creativity and heritage are not included as standalone areas of competence for Strategic Authorities in the new Bill.
+Nevertheless, we know that our sectors contribute significantly to many of the policy areas that the Bill empowers regions to act on - for example health and wellbeing, economic development, regeneration and adult education.

 Headlines